The Daring Gourmet

 If you’d like to know how to freeze kale, how to freeze spinach, how to freeze Swiss chard, how to freeze collard greens or any other leafy green, we’ve got you covered!

-How to Blanch Kale and Other Leafy Greens
+How to Blanch Kale and Other Greens

-Whichever kind of leafy green you want to freeze, the process is the same.Ā The only difference will be how long to blanch them as some greens are thicker and more fibrous and some are very tender.
+Whichever kind of leafy green you want to freeze, the process is the same.
+The only difference will be how long to blanch them as some greens are thicker and more fibrous and some are very tender.

-Collard Greens:Ā Blanch for 3 minutes.
+• Collard Greens:ย Blanch for 3 minutes.

-Kale:Ā Blanch for 2 minutes.
+• Kale:ย Blanch for 2 minutes.

-Swiss Chard:Ā Blanch for 2 minutes.
+• Swiss Chard:ย Blanch for 2 minutes.

-Mustard Greens:Ā Blanch for 2 minutes.
+• Mustard Greens:ย Blanch for 2 minutes.

-Baby Spinach:Ā Blanch for 90 seconds.
+• Baby Spinach:ย Blanch for 90 seconds.

 As a general rule most greens will need to be blanched for 2 minutes except for collard greens, which are more fibrous, and baby spinach leaves, which are more tender.
+Begin counting the blanching time as soon as you place the greens in the boiling water and cover the pot with a lid.

-How to Freeze Kale and Other Leafy Greens
+How to Freeze Kale (and Other Greens)

-After you’ve blanched and cooled the greens in the ice water and drained them, give them a thorough squeeze to get as much water out of them as you can.Ā Now it’s time to pack them for freezing.
+After you’ve blanched and cooled the greens in the ice water and drained them, give them a thorough squeeze to get as much water out of them as you can.
+Now it’s time to pack them for freezing.

 how to freeze kale leafy greens collard greens mustard spinach